GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- Now let's go back to the list screen and preview!
+- Now let's go back to the list screen and preview it!
 - Do you see a graph showing the registered weight of the pet you selected in the list?
 - Does the graph change as you add more and more weights on the same screen?